 Scholarly Commons Citation

 Lawrence, Charles R. III, "Two Views of the River: A Critique of the Liberal Defense of Affirmative Action" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 340.
+340.